General Nonlinear Stochastic Systems Motivated by Chemostat Models: Complete Characterization of Long-Time Behavior, Optimal Controls, and Applications to Wastewater Treatment: Numerical Examples

 We have $\lambda\approx0.5$.
 Sample paths are given in Figure \ref{f3.1}, and the density of the empirical measure, which approximate the invariant density, is shown in Figure \ref{f3.2}.

 } \end{exam}

-\begin{exam} {\rm The limit $\lim_{t\to\infty}\E_{s,x} S(t)$ is regarded as the expected effluent concentration.
+\begin{exam} {\rm The limit $ES^*:=\lim_{t\to\infty}\E_{s,x, i} S(t)$ is regarded as the expected effluent concentration.
 We are interested in investigating the limit $ES^*$ and $\lambda$ as functions of the hydraulic residence time $\theta$.
 It can be seen that the expected effluent concentration is decreasing in $\theta$.
-By Theorem \ref{thm2.2}, we have
+By Theorem \ref{thm2.2} and \eqref{2-e7}, we have for $\lambda>0$ that

-That indicates that when $\lambda<0$, the expected effluent concentration levels off at $S_0$ and then becomes smaller that $S_0$ after $\theta_0$: the value of $\theta$ at which $\lambda=0$.
+Note that when $\lambda<0$, the expected effluent concentration levels off at $S_0$ and then becomes smaller than $S_0$ after $\theta_0$: the value of $\theta$ at which $\lambda=0$.
 The numerical approximation (see Figures \ref{f4.1} and \ref{f4.2}) for the expected effluent concentration justifies the claim.
 Some fluctuations are due to the errors of approximation of the random processes.
 The behavior of $ES^*$ as a function of $\theta$ is very similar to the deterministic counterpart in \cite{NS}.

-When designing the treatment, a crucial design parameter is the so-called {\it wash-out time}.
-If the residence time $\theta$ is less than a critical value, denoted $\theta_0$, then the sewage flow is too fast for bacteria to grow, existing cells are flushed out faster than they can multiply.
+When one designs the treatment, a crucial design parameter is the so-called {\it wash-out time}.
+If the residence time $\theta$ is less than a critical value, denoted by $\theta_0$, then the sewage flow is too fast for bacteria to grow, existing cells are flushed out faster than they can multiply.
 As a result, the bacteria become extinct.
 Figures \ref{f4.1} and \ref{f4.2} show that $\lambda$ is an increasing function of $\theta$.
 By our theoretical results, to find the wash-out time $\theta_0$, we need to solve the equation $\lambda(\theta)=0$.
-For the system without switching \eqref{ww2}, using the closed form formula \eqref{lambda2}, we can easily solve the equation $\lambda(\theta)=0$ by a standard numerical scheme.
-In Figure \ref{f4.2}, we can see that $\theta_0\approx1.4 $ in Figure \ref{f4.2}.
-When the switching involves, the value of $\lambda$ in \eqref{lambda1} cannot be given in a closed form.
-However, because of the exponential convergence rate, one can also perform a numerical approximation to find out $\theta_0$.
+For the system without switching \eqref{ww2}, the value $\lambda$ can be obtained in a closed form by solving the Fokker-Planck equation.
+Then we can solve the equation $\lambda(\theta)=0$ by a standard numerical scheme.
+In Figure \ref{f4.2}, we can see that $\theta_0\approx1.4 $.
+When random switching are involved, the value of $\lambda$ in \eqref{lambda1} cannot be solved in a closed form.
+However, because of the exponential convergence rate, one can also perform a numerical approximation to find $\theta_0$.
 In Figure \ref{f4.1}, $\theta_0\approx 0.8$.

 }\end{exam}